 Currently enrolled UW-Oshkosh students who plan to be enroll during the next school year are invited to apply for the Mark Gruenwald Memorial Scholarship.
 Students who are involved in two or more areas of the arts are eligible, demonstrating an interdisciplinary approach to the arts, which may include, but are not limited to, visual art, creative writing, music, theatre, media, and dance.
 Recipients are selected by a panel of faculty members from several UW-Oshkosh art programs.
 Scholarships awarded include a cash award and a Certificate of Merit.

-Interested students should submit the following documentation by the third Monday in February, to Roy C. Hoglund, Theatre Department, AC-W 103, 800 Algoma Blvd., University of Wisconsin Oshkosh, Oshkosh, WI 54901.
-Recipients will be notified by March 10.
-Documentation and supporting materials must be picked up in the Theatre Office no later than March 17.
-Questions may be directed to Roy Hoglund, (920) 424-7043, email@example.com
+Interested students should submit the following documentation by March 21 at 5:00 p.m. to Roy C. Hoglund, Theatre Department, AC W 103, 800 Algoma Blve., University of Wisconsin Oshkosh, Oshkosh WI 54901, or to firstname.lastname@example.org.
+Candidates for the Gruenwald Award can submit their files in either hard copy or in digital form.
+Recipients will be notified by April 4, 2014.
+Hard copy documents and supporting materials must be picked up in the Theatre Office no later than April 11, 2014.
+Questions should be directed to Roy Hoglund, (920) 424-7043, email@example.com

 1. Resume: The resume will detail the student's major area of academic focus, as well as supporting areas.
 This may include the student's degree program, academic minor, courses taken in the arts in addition to major or minor field of study, and any extracurricular on-campus, art-related projects.
 Resume should be no more than one page in length.

 2. Artistic Statement: This statement will examine the student's philosophy of art and how the student views himself or herself in this artistic process.
 It will also describe the role of art on the University campus and in the community.
 The statement will not exceed two double-spaced typed pages.